jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

 pip install cookiecutter
 ```

-Clone the repo locally into `jupyter_gai_module_cookiecutter`.
-Then run:
+Then run, from the project root:

 ```
+cd packages/
-cookiecutter jupyter_gai_module_cookiecutter
+cookiecutter jupyter-ai-module-cookiecutter
 ```

-Follow the prompts to create a new GAI module in your current directory.
+Follow the prompts to create a new AI module under `packages/`.

 ## A simple example

-Your new extension includes a very simple example of a working GAI module.
+Your new extension includes a very simple example of a working AI module.
 Use
-this example as a guide to build your own GAI module.
+this example as a guide to build your own AI module.